nilbus/dj-doboy-trance-podcast/_posts/isaiah-explained/2020-06-28-isaiah-explained-60.markdown

 categories: isaiah-explained
 podcast_link: http://www.isaiahexplained.com/media/commentary/Isaiah60.mp3
 ---
-At the return to Zion of kings and peoples, Jehovah transforms the land and the millennial age begins.
+At the return to Zion of kings and peoples, Jehovah transforms the land and the millennial age begins